jay-lark/reddit-mlbhotbot/README.md

 Install and configure PRAW, a Python wrapper for the Reddit API. https://praw.readthedocs.io/en/latest/getting_started/configuration.html

 ## Configuration
+Modify the following variables at the top of the file to adjust the play evaluation criteria:

 **hitter_start** By default the script will look at the last 7 days for hitters.
 Adjust the time frame in this variable

 **pitcher_start** By default the script will look at the last 11 days for pitchers.
 Adjust the time frame in this variable